Open-Cascade-SAS/OCCT/dox/dev_guides/building/cmake/cmake.md

 changes affecting CDL files, you need to use WOK to re-generate header files and build scripts / projects.
 See \ref dev_guides__building__wok for instructions.

-Before building OCCT, you need to install required third-party libraries; see paragraph 1 of
+Before building OCCT, you need to install required third-party libraries; see instructions for your platform in @ref dev_guides__building.
-\ref dev_guides__building for instructions.

 ## Decide on location of build and install directories.

 The build directory is the one where intermediate files will be created (projects / makefiles, objects, binaries).
 The install directory is the one where binaries will be installed after build, along with header files and resources required for OCCT use in applications.

 OCCT CMake scripts assume use of separate build and one install directories for each configuration (Debug or Release).

 It is recommended to separate build and install directories from OCCT source directory, for example: